FaizXor/redcore-ai-pc-builder/docs/Development_log.md

 As the system grew, the automation scenario became very large (500+ components).
 This started causing performance issues and lag inside Make.com.
 In addition, the free usage limits and credit restrictions made it difficult to continue scaling the automation system.

 #### Solution:
-Because of these limitations, i decided to migrate the system from Make.com to a custom coded backend implementation.
+Because of these limitations, I decided to migrate the system from Make.com to a custom coded backend implementation.